biorelated/biorelated.github.io/_posts/2015-05-13-A-new-start.md

 Over the last couple of years, I have learnt a lot, I have made mistakes and sometimes missed opportunities.
 It is refreshing to "burn" the past, to start on a "clean slate".
 A few old slates are difficult to totally discard.

-It took bold steps to enroll on a PhD program, fall in love, start a family and finish the PhD program even when funding was exhausted.
+I took bold steps to enroll on a PhD program, fall in love, start a family and finish the PhD program even when funding was exhausted.
 Now I am very close to submitting the written thesis.

 During this period, I have interacted with some of the smartest and gifted people in the world and made life long friends with very talented persons.
 I have travelled a little and found amazing people, places and cultures.
 My greatest journey has been fatherhood.
 It is far from over and I hope to chronicle relevant bits and pieces here.